 At the beginning of a forensic investigation, experts establish a chain of custody for audio and video evidence.
 Our job is to offer an authoritative analysis of electronic evidence, introduced in the form of audio or video recordings.

 However, there are many instances when we obtain evidence from lawyers who, in turn, receive recordings from the police.
-If I do not retrieve the evidence personally, I must carefully read the reports, depositions, and related documents that accompany the recorded evidence.
-This paper trail must support the construction of a timeline; an unbroken, chronological listing that accounts for the seizure, custody, transfer, storage, and condition of the evidence.
+If we do not retrieve the evidence personally, we must carefully read the reports, depositions and related documents that accompany the recorded evidence.
+This paper trail must support the construction of a timeline — an unbroken, chronological listing that accounts for the seizure, custody, transfer, storage and condition of the evidence.

 The timeline must be free of any gaps or periods of time during which the exact custody and location of the evidence cannot be accounted for.
 A weak link in the chain of custody can easily overturn a conviction on appeal.

-Online services that track the chain of custody for electronic evidence are slowly gaining acceptance with law enforcement, security companies, and the legal community.
-Particularly useful for the archiving and storage of video from body-cams, police dash-cams, and surveillance cameras (i.e. Ring and Nest), these services hope to modernize the handling of electronic evidence by eliminating the repeated transference of physical evidence, maintaining standardized security procedures, and providing easy access to the content of electronic recordings.
+Online services that track the chain of custody for electronic evidence are slowly gaining acceptance with law enforcement, security companies and the legal community.
+Particularly useful for the archiving and storage of video from body-worn cameras, police dash-cams and surveillance cameras — i.e., Ring and Nest — these services hope to modernize the handling of electronic evidence by eliminating the repeated transference of physical evidence, maintaining standardized security procedures and providing easy access to the content of electronic recordings.